OpenIndiana/oi-docs/docs/handbook/sunray.md

 #### XScreenSaver

 Latest Hipster delivers XScreenSaver only in 64-bit.
-The PAM module of Sun Ray are only shipped as 32-bit-only.
+The SunRay PAM module are only shipped as 32-bit-only.
-Thats why we need the XScreenSaver package with 32-bit bins from <http://pkg.toc.de/sunray/>.
+That's why we need the XScreenSaver package with 32-bit bins from <http://pkg.toc.de/sunray/>.

 ## GDM